Weesam01/Module-4-Challenge/README.md

 # Module-4-Challenge

-In this repository you will find a .ipynb file named Whale Analysis In this file we will prepare CSV data files for analysis We will conduct Quantitative Analysis between the data files and S&P TSX 60
+In this repository you will find a .ipynb file named Whale Analysis in this file we will prepare CSV data files for analysis We will conduct Quantitative Analysis between the data files and S&P TSX 60

 # Risk Analysis